ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 Otherwise follow these steps:

-8. Remote control of Raspberry Pi for Windows users:
+8. Ensure the RaspberryPi has internet access (Ethernet connection).
+Remote control of Raspberry Pi for Windows users:

 a.
 Open Toolchan Manager